finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 # **get_a2_b_data_for_portfolio_group**
 > VersionedResourceListOfA2BDataRecord get_a2_b_data_for_portfolio_group(scope, code, from_effective_at, to_effective_at, as_at=as_at, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, property_keys=property_keys, filter=filter)

-[EXPERIMENTAL] GetA2BDataForPortfolioGroup: Get A2B data for a Portfolio Group
+[EARLY ACCESS] GetA2BDataForPortfolioGroup: Get A2B data for a Portfolio Group

 Get an A2B report for all Transaction Portfolios within the given portfolio group.